 Tread with Care

 Naturally, as I said, you want to use this with care.
 Would you hold your hand still as I poured salt and lemon juice into an open cut?
 Probably not.
-(Unless you pay for that type of abuse, then I’m not judging.
+(Unless you pay for that type of abuse.
+I’m not judging.
 Whatever floats your boat.)

 It’s going to be uncomfortable for your customer to talk about his pain.
 But he needs to experience the pain to become motivated!